Ned Bittinger: Portrait of Abraham Lincoln

-In 2004, the US House of Representatives commissioned Bittinger to paint the official portrait of Abraham Lincoln.
+In 2004, the U.S. House of Representatives commissioned Bittinger to paint the official portrait of Abraham Lincoln.
 The painting depicts Lincoln at a young age from when he served in the House of Representatives from 1847 to 1849.
-Ned Bittinger worked from photographs of Lincoln's time in Congress as well as historic images of the House Chamber.
+Bittinger worked from photographs of Lincoln's time in Congress as well as historic images of the House Chamber.
 The setting includes the John Vanderlyn portrait of George Washington, furniture designed by Thomas Constantine, and many details of the House Chamber's appearance in the 1840s, including the red drapery.
 Lincoln is depicted sitting at his desk in the old Hall of the House, now called National Statuary Hall.
 The painting is part of a series of 21st-century portraits depicting noteworthy former members of Congress commissioned by the House of Representatives.

-The painting has been featured in many articles including on Cracked.com and The Imaginative Conservative.